RACE-IT: A Reconfigurable Analog Computing Engine for In-Memory Transformer Acceleration: Abstract

 \section{Abstract}

 Transformer models represent the cutting edge of Deep Neural Networks (DNNs) and excel in a wide range of machine learning tasks.
 However, processing these models demands significant computational resources and results in a substantial memory footprint.
-While In-memory Computing (IMC) offers promise for accelerating Matrix-Vector Multiplications (MVMs) with high computational parallelism and minimal data movement, employing it for implementing other crucial operators within DNNs remains a formidable task.
-This challenge is exacerbated by the extensive use of Softmax and data-dependent matrix multiplications within the attention mechanism.
-Furthermore, existing IMC designs encounter difficulties in fully harnessing the benefits of analog MVM acceleration due to the area and energy-intensive nature of Analog-to-Digital Converters (ADCs).
+While In-memory Computing (IMC) offers promise for accelerating Vector-Matrix Multiplications (VMMs) with high computational parallelism and minimal data movement, employing it for other crucial DNN operators remains a formidable task.
+This challenge is exacerbated by the extensive use of complex activation functions, Softmax, and data-dependent matrix multiplications (DMMuls) within Transformer models.

-To tackle these challenges, we introduce a novel Compute Analog Content Addressable Memory (Compute-ACAM) structure capable of performing various non-MVM operations within Transformers.
-Together with the crossbar structure, our proposed RACE-IT accelerator enables efficient execution of all operations within Transformer models in the analog domain.
-Given the flexibility of our proposed Compute-ACAMs to perform arbitrary operations, RACE-IT exhibits adaptability to diverse non-traditional and future DNN architectures without necessitating hardware modifications.
-Leveraging the capability of Compute-ACAMs to process analog input and produce digital output, we also replace ADCs, thereby reducing the overall area and energy costs.
+To address this challenge, we introduce a Reconfigurable Analog Computing Engine (RACE) by enhancing Analog Content Addressable Memories (ACAMs) to support broader operations.
+Based on the RACE, we propose the RACE-IT accelerator (meaning RACE for In-memory Transformers) to enable efficient analog-domain execution of all core operations of Transformer models.
+Given the flexibility of our proposed RACE in supporting arbitrary computations, RACE-IT is well-suited for adapting to emerging and non-traditional DNN architectures without requiring hardware modifications.

-By evaluating various Transformer models against state-of-the-art GPUs and existing IMC accelerators, RACE-IT increases performance by 10.7$\times$ and 5.9$\times$, and reduces energy by 1193$\times$, and 3.9$\times$, respectively.
+We compare RACE-IT with various accelerators.
+Results show that RACE-IT increases performance by 453$\times$ and 15$\times$, and reduces energy by 354$\times$ and 122$\times$ over the state-of-the-art GPUs and existing Transformer-specific IMC accelerators, respectively.